Thu, Sep 10

 Start using the version control System Git can be daunting and frustrating.
 But knowing how Git works and how to use it to your advantage in your unique context is getting more and more essential if not even crucial.
 Especially if you want to work with CI/CD and take care collaboratively on the productive and test automation codebase in your team, you have to know Git.

 Whether you have just started working with Git or want to refresh your existing basic knowledge or you are a novice and eager to learn it, this power workshop is for you.
-Come in and explore with a learning partner of the group what Git feels like.
+Come in and explore what Git feels like.

 Coffee Break - 30 mins